 January, 10 (Friday).
 A new national postal service with a universal rate, the penny post, begins.
 The first stamps go on sale a few months later.

 January, 14 (Tuesday).
-Dickens attends an inquest at Marylebone workhouse into death of the infant child of a young maid, Eliza Burgess.
+Charles Dickens attends an inquest at Marylebone workhouse into the death of the infant child of a young maid, Eliza Burgess.
+He serves on the jury.

 February, 29 (Saturday).
-Dickens, along with friends John Forster and Daniel Maclise, travel to Bath by coach, departing London at 9.30am and arriving in the evening just before 8pm, after a lunch stop at 2pm.
+Charles Dickens, along with friends John Forster and Daniel Maclise, travel to Bath by coach, departing London at 9.30am and arriving in the evening just before 8pm, after a lunch stop at 2pm.
 The party stay over at the York House hotel.

 March, 2 (Monday).
 In Bath.

 March, 3 (Tuesday).
 In Bath.

 March, 4 (Wednesday).
 Evening.
-Dickens travels from Bath on an overnight coach to London, returning to the family home the following morning.
+Charles Dickens travels from Bath on an overnight coach to London, returning to the family home the following morning.